 What Is a Single Main List?

 A single main list contains all, or the majority of, the profiles in your account that have consented to receive marketing content from your business.
-This kind of list is also often referred to as a main, master, or newsletter list.
+This kind of list is also often referred to as a main list or newsletter list.

 When you create a Klaviyo form, you have the ability to customize a property around the source that is associated with these new profiles to reflect how they were added to your list.
 If you use a third-party form or lead capture to Klaviyo, you can likewise create a hidden field to pass this same source information.
 You will see this populate as $source property on your subscribers’ profiles in Klaviyo.
 In addition, when someone unsubscribes, we track how they unsubscribed.